Financial-Times/origami/MIGRATION.md

 +tracking.click.init();
 ```

-`tracking.developer` has been removed, it has been replaced by the configuration parameter `test`.
-Set `test` to `true` to turn send events in test mode.
+The `tracking.developer` function has been removed, it has been replaced by a configuration parameter named `test`.
+Set the `test` configuration parameter to `true` to have similar behavior to the old `developer` mode.
 ```diff
 -tracking.developer(true);
 +tracking.init({